browserengineering/book/book/security.md

 And that\'s a form that we, as the guest book authors, have sole control over (thanks to our XSS mitigations), so the form submission has now been secured.
 Or...
-I keep saying there\'s more to security than what\'s in this post.
-Let\'s just settle for this fact: the guest book is now more secure than before this post.
+I keep saying there\'s more to security than what\'s in this book.
+Let\'s just settle for this fact: the guest book is now more secure than before.

 ::: {.warning}
-The purpose of this post is to teach the *internals of web browsers*, not to teach web application security.
+The purpose of this book is to teach the *internals of web browsers*, not to teach web application security.
 There\'s much more you\'d want to do to make this guest book truly secure, let alone what we\'d need to do to avoid denial of service attacks or to handle spam and malicious use.
 And of course we didn\'t say anything about encryption and evesdropping for the browser-server connection itself, which is essential for preserving user privacy.
-But that\'s a different series, and I\'ll have to leave security here.
+That all's a whole 'nother book.
 :::

 Summary